 Essentially, to create a fully distinguishable name, you must change the name itself, not just the syntax.
 Instead, try rearranging keywords, adding/removing new keywords, adding prefixes or suffixes, finding synonyms, or using unique spellings.
 This way, you can create a distinct name that’s fairly similar to your original.

-What you do next depends entirely on what your goal.
+What you do next depends entirely on what your goal is.
 If you’re checking for name availability and your name is free in North Carolina, you can proceed to reserve it and use it on your Articles of Organization.

 You may want to protect your name idea while you prepare to start your LLC, and you can do so by filing a name reservation.
 For a $30 fee, you’ll receive 120 days of exclusive rights to that name.
 Or, if your business is ready to go, you can simply use the name on your Articles of Organization, which will automatically register it.